 We may need to request additional information from you to verify your identity or understand the scope of your request, although you will not be required to create an account with us to submit a request or have it fulfilled.
 For example, we may require you to provide, at a minimum, at least two data points that we determine to be reliable for the purpose of verifying your identity.
 We will then typically attempt to match the identifying information provided by you to the personal information already maintained by us to verify the request.
 If you have a password protected account on the Services, we may verify your identity through the existing authentication practices for your account, in which case we will require you to re-authenticate yourself before we disclose or delete your personal information.

-You may designate an authorized agent to make a CCPA request on your behalf by verifying your identity, as described above, and providing written permission for the authorized agent to act on your behalf.
+You may designate an authorized agent to make a data subject request on your behalf by verifying your identity, as described above, and providing written permission for the authorized agent to act on your behalf.

 Ketch will not discriminate against a user because the user exercised any of the user’s rights described above or afforded to it under applicable data privacy law.

 Under Nevada law, Nevada residents may submit a request directing us not to make certain disclosures of personal information we maintain about them.

 To exercise this right, please contact us:

 Personal data collected through our Services will be transferred to and stored by us in the United States; therefore, your personal data will be processed outside your jurisdiction in a country that is not currently subject to an adequacy decision by the European Commission, and that may not provide the same level of data protection as your jurisdiction, such as the EEA.
 We ensure that the recipient of your personal data offers an adequate level of protection and security, for instance by entering into the appropriate back-to-back agreements and, if required, standard contractual clauses or alternative mechanism for the transfer of data as approved by the European Commission (Art.
 46 GDPR) or other applicable regulator.